 We only accept email entries.
 All entries must be submitted through the online submission process.

 Writers should include a CV with their scripts.
 (Writing work and other work / life experience can be included on the CV)

 It is essential that applicants have an interest in and enthusiasm for Channel 4 / E4 drama.
 Scripts will be assessed on the strength of the writing and the writer’s suitability to Channel 4 / E4 drama.
 Scripts entered can reflect the range of the Channel 4 drama output (eg comic scripts, like Fresh Meat, as well as drama scripts will be considered).

-You can enter a script if you previously entered it for the Channel 4 screenwriting course.
+You CANNOT enter a script if you previously entered it for the Channel 4 screenwriting course.

 You will be notified by email immediately after submitting your script that your entry has been received.

 The interviews for short-listed writers (Nov 2019) and the two weekends in January and June (2020) will be held at the Channel4 building in London.